-SL!C, a version of our SPECTOR machine, will operate inverted, with an annular pool of liquid lithium in contact with the CT.
+The HiMag code is SL!C, a version of our SPECTOR scale experiment in being developed to machine, will operate inverted, with an annular pool simulate dynamics of liquid lithium in contact of liquid metal free with the CT. surfaces in MTF.